You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • Rigid leadership by the board of directors can make it challenging to keep good employees.

-Step 1: Make a Decision
+1: Make a Decision

 The first step in how to buy IPO stocks is to choose the IPO you want to apply for.
 You can find more company details in their prospectus or SEBI's website.
 The prospectus will give you an idea about the company's business and purposes.

-Step 2: Funding
+2: Funding

-Step 3: Create a Demat-cum-Trading Account
+3: Create a Demat-cum-Trading Account

-Step 4: Application Process
+4: Application Process

-Step 5: Bidding
+5: Bidding

-Step 6: Allotment
+6: Allotment

-Based on the demand for the shares in the market, there is a possibility that you may receive lesser shares than you want.
+Based on the demand for the shares in the market, there is a possibility that you may receive fewer shares than you want.
 In some cases, you may not get any at all.
 In these situations, the bank will unlock all your bid money.
-Moreover, if you get a full allotment, you will receive a Confirmatory Allotment Note (CAN) within 6 working days post the IPO closure.
-Once you are allotted shares, they will be credited to your account.
-The next step will be to wait for the listing of the shares on the stock exchange.
+Moreover, if you get a full allotment, you will receive a Confirmatory Allotment Note (CAN) within six working days after the IPO closure.

-How to Invest in an IPO Online?
+How to Invest in an IPO Stock Online in India?

 • Aadhar Card